 💰 What is the entry fee to the San Diego Zoo?

-The San Diego Zoo tickets cost US$65 for adults and US$55 for kids.
-You can buy them from the official website or other authorized ticket sellers like GetYourGuide if they’re sold out.
+The San Diego Zoo tickets cost US$69 for adults and US$59 for kids.
+You can buy them from the official website or save US$3 per person by applying a coupon code SAVE5 on this site.

 📅 What is the best day to go to San Diego Zoo?